 A heart biopsy confirmed the condition; the doctors gave DeVoe and her parents a few options for treatment.
 They chose the Impella heart pump, which would allow her heart to rest and recover.
 “Right away I felt better,” DeVoe recalls.
 “I hadn’t eaten in a few days; in no time, I was sitting up in bed and enjoying my hospital sherbet.”

 With renewed strength, she was able to walk the halls of the hospital.
 Soon, she moved from the cardiac intensive care to a regular room.
 Her doctors were able to remove the pump shortly after, and Devoe’s heart made a full recovery with no lasting complications.
 “My local cardiologist calls me the miracle lady—he’s never seen someone survive such a severe case,” she says.
 “My life is actually better now.
 I was knocking on death’s door, and now I cherish everything—the Sunday family dinners, all of it.
 I hug my children tighter, and I can’t imagine not being here.”
-Read about 7 supplements that heart doctors take every day.
+In order to stay healthy and prevent heart attacks, try out some of the 7 supplements that heart doctors take every day.